cloudfoundry/garden-dotfiles/README.md

 1. Hide the dock.
 1. Speed up key repeat.
 1. Make iTerm append Esc to Alt key.
 Open iTerm -> Preferences -> Profiles -> Keys and change the Left and Right Alt key settings from Normal to Esc+.
 This restores alt+f, alt+backspace etc.
+1. Make sure you set a Nerd Font as your non-ascii font in iTerm -> Preferences -> Profiles -> Text -> Non-ASCII Font (Inconsolata Mono Nerd Font comes with dotfiles)
 1. Do the things in common post-install below.

 ## Common post-install